openclassify/openclassify/README.md

 You will be prompted for details in order to proceed with the installation process.

-> You may need to run `ulimit -n 1024` before installing via CLI to temporarily increase your max open files limit.{.notice}
+> You may need to run `ulimit -n 1024` before installing via CLI to temporarily increase your max open files limit.

 #### Automating the CLI Installer